reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 **Memory Optimized**: This class of instances is optimized for memory-intensive applications offering both high compute capacity and a high memory footprint.

-**Burstable Performance**: These instance classes provide a baseline performance level, with the ability to burst to full CPU usage.
+**Burstable Performance**: These instances provide a baseline performance level, with the ability to burst to full CPU usage.

 ### Storage Types
-DB instances for AWS RDS uses AWS Elastic Block Store (Amazon EBS) volumes for database and log storage.
+DB instances for AWS RDS use AWS Elastic Block Store (Amazon EBS) volumes for database and log storage.
 AWS RDS provides three types of storage:
 General Purpose SSD (also known as gp2), Provisioned IOPS SSD (also known as io1), and magnetic (also known as standard) which differ in performance characteristics and price:

 ![RDS DB Storage Classes](/assets/img/posts/aws-rds-spring-cloud/storage-classes.png)

 General Purpose SSD volumes offer cost-effective storage that is ideal for a broad range of workloads.

 Provisioned IOPS storage is designed to meet the needs of I/O-intensive workloads, particularly database workloads, that require low I/O latency and consistent I/O throughput.

-## Features of Spring Cloud JDBC
+## Features of Spring Cloud AWS JDBC
 Spring Cloud AWS JDBC module enables our Java applications to access databases created in AWS RDS with standard JDBC protocol using a declarative configuration.
 Some of the main features provided by this module are:

-1. Data source configuration by the creation of an Amazon RDS backed data source to other beans as a javax.sql.DataSource
+1. Data source configuration by the creation of an Amazon RDS backed data source to other beans as a `javax.sql.DataSource`
-2. Detection of read-replica instance and sending requests to the read-replica for read-only transactions to increase overall throughput.
+2. Detection of a read-replica instance and sending requests to the read-replica for read-only transactions to increase overall throughput.
 3. Retry-support to send failed database requests to a secondary instance in a different Availability Zone.

-## Setting up the Environment
+## Setting Up the Environment
 After a basic understanding of AWS RDS and Spring Cloud AWS JDBC, we will now get down to using these concepts in an example.

 Let us first create a Spring Boot project with the help of the [Spring boot Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.4.5.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik&artifactId=springcloudsqs&name=springcloudrds&description=Demo%20project%20for%20Spring%20cloud%20rds&packageName=io.pratik.springcloudrds&dependencies=web,lombok) with the required dependencies (Spring Web, and Lombok), and then open the project in our favorite IDE.